kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+When the API server is unavailable, the ResourceClaim controller is unable to see new Pods and PodGroups and cannot create ResourceClaims.
+Pods requiring those ResourceClaims in order to become schedulable will remain unschedulable until the API server becomes available again.

+Updates by kube-scheduler to ResourceClaims' `status.reservedFor` fields will also fail while the API server is unavailable.
+It will retry those updates with backoff until they succeed.

+The kubelet is still able to start Pods when they have already been scheduled, their `status.resourceClaimStatuses` are up to date, and their ResourceClaims' statuses are up to date.

 ###### What are other known failure modes?

 <!--